mxcom/Algebra/README.md

 # Algebra
-Algebra soluctions and exam preparations for university
+Algebra solutions and exam preparations for university